PedroNSilva/amotepur/docs/02-conceitos.md

 For three-month moving average estimates at the sub-provincial level:

- • a CV lower than 25% for the unemployment estimate at the ER level
+ • a CV lower than 25% for the unemployment estimate at the Economic Region - ER level

- • a CV lower than 15% for the unemployment rate estimate at the EIER level if the unemployment rate is higher than 5%, or a fixed confidence interval width equivalent to that of an unemployment rate of 5% with a CV of 15%."
+ • a CV lower than 15% for the unemployment rate estimate at the Employment Insurance Economic Regions - EIER level if the unemployment rate is higher than 5%, or a fixed confidence interval width equivalent to that of an unemployment rate of 5% with a CV of 15%."

 Assim os objetivos especificados para guiar o dimensionamento da amostra incluíram não só níveis diferenciados de precisão para domínios de diferentes tamanhos, como também envolveram a consideração de períodos de acumulação de amostras (a pesquisa é repetida mensalmente) necessários para permitir obter estimativas para os domínios mais detalhados ou desagregados.

-**(#exm:pnad)** Pesquisa Nacional por Amostra de Domicílios (PNAD) 2003
+**(#exm:pnad)** Pesquisa Nacional por Amostra de Domicílios - PNAD 2003

 *População alvo* - População residente no Brasil numa data de referência especificada.